Spring Boot

 Production-grade Spring applications

-Spring Boot is the enterprise Java framework that somehow became pleasant to use.
-It takes the massive Spring ecosystem and adds sensible defaults, auto-configuration, and embedded servers so you can ship a production app without writing XML or fighting dependency hell.
+Spring Boot is the framework that makes Spring actually usable.
+It takes the notoriously complex Spring Framework and gives you sensible defaults, auto-configuration, and embedded servers so you can go from zero to running API in minutes.

 About